 The Local Scoop: When it comes to desert destinations, it's hard to beat this Southern California retreat, which also happens to be a mecca for midcentury-modern design aficionados with incredible antique shops and flea markets, as well as some of the most photo-worthy interior vignettes imaginable around every corner.
-Stay at the Parker, where you'll feel like you've landed in Jonathan Adler's iteration of Wonderland with vivid colors, quirky furniture, and whimsical décor accents everywhere you look (or pose for a photo).
+Stay at the Parker, where you'll feel like you've landed in Jonathan Adler's iteration of Wonderland with vivid colors, quirky furniture, and whimsical décor accents everywhere you look.

-The Local Scoop: If you prefer to stay in cities but still want to soak in all the beauty of California, you'll fall in love with San Francisco.
+The Local Scoop: If you prefer to stay in cities, you'll fall in love with San Francisco.
 Between the picturesque views, the friendly communities, the European charm, countless culinary gems, and a unique cultural history, what's not to love about this city?
-Stay at the new Kelly Wearstler–designed hotel, Proper Hotel.
+Stay at the Kelly Wearstler–designed hotel Proper Hotel.

 The Local Scoop: Since the west side of Los Angeles feels like a totally different city (and depending on which part you're in, it actually is a different city), we're also spotlighting Venice Beach.
 With charming little canals and footbridges, palm trees, hip boutiques, and delicious eateries, it's exactly what you'd expect from the California version of the romantic Italian destination.
 Stay at The Surfrider in Malibu or The Rose Hotel in Venice.